| | |

 I am so pleased with how this dress turned out.
 It’s flowy, easy, and just the perfect dress for summer!

-The dress is also flowy enough to allow the evening breeze to keep you cool while enjoying your favorite red wine sangria as you watch the birds at the feeder on the back patio.
+The dress is also flowy enough to let the evening breeze keep you cool while you enjoy your favorite red wine sangria, watching the birds at the feeder on the back patio.

 Even better?
 The flowiness of this dress is sooo flattering!
 It hides all the lumps and bumps

 The best part is, this dress is actually super easy to sew!
-There are no buttons, hooks, zippers or special notions needed.
+No buttons, hooks, zippers, or special notions are needed.
 It even has pockets for all those misc. items that we tend to pick up around the house.

 Because of the flowy-ness and way the bodice can be adjusted, the pattern works for many sizes.
 I’ve drafted and uploaded two pattern sizes for you to print.
 S/M (which is what I’m wearing) and Lrg/XL.

-*Update 2020: I’ve gained at least 20 pounds since sewing this dress (yes, time for my once every 5-yr diet) and it still fits and looks great.
-It’s definitely snugger in the bust, but all I had to do is loosen the ties for a more generous fit.
+*Update 2020: I’ve gained at least 20 pounds since sewing this dress (yes, time for my once every 5-year diet), and it still fits and looks great.
+It’s definitely snugger in the bust, but all I had to do was loosen the ties for a more generous fit.

-When sewing this dress, you’ll notice the dress pieces are not cut on the fold.
-I overheard a designer on tv say that the reason many garments have this center seam is that the seam helps the item drape better.
+When sewing this dress, you’ll notice that the dress pieces aren’t cut on the fold.
+I overheard a designer on TV say that the reason many garments have this center seam is that the seam helps the item drape better.

 Is this true?
 I don’t really know, but I thought this would be the perfect pattern to try it out on.
-This dress does drape and fall prettily, but it’s also has a lot of fabric and is very flowy, so I’m not sure if the center seam contributes to that or not.
+This dress does drape and fall prettily, but it also has a lot of fabric and is very flowy, so I’m not sure whether the center seam contributes to that or not.

 How Much Fabric is Needed to Sew this Summer Dress?

 Be advised, this pattern, with the added ruffle, uses a lot of fabric!
 The good thing is you can sew the length to whatever you like.
-The actual dress pattern I provide falls just below the knee, (on me anyway and I am 5’4.)
-But I give the option of adding the ruffle in the sewing instructions.
+The actual dress pattern I provide falls just below the knee (on me, anyway, and I am 5’4).
+But I include the option to add the ruffle in the sewing instructions.

 You will need 2.75 yards of a 44-inch wide fabric w/ nap for a knee-length dress.
-You could get away with a bit less on a wider fabric with no nap.
-If you want to add the bottom ruffle you would need an additional +/- 1.375 yards of fabric. <Every inch over/under 5’4″ add or subtract 3 additional inches of fabric to that 1.375 yards.>)
+You could get away with a bit less on a wider, no-nap fabric.
+If you want to add the bottom ruffle, you would need an additional +/- 1.375 yards of fabric.
+(Every inch over/under 5’4″ add or subtract 3 additional inches of fabric to that 1.375 yards.)

 If you can find a good deal on fabric, definitely add the ruffle – It makes for an amazing dress!
 The ruffle does add over a yard to the amount of fabric needed.